Summer: Cultural reckoning

+Astronomical reckoning

+From an astronomical view, the equinoxes and solstices would be the middle of the respective seasons, but sometimes astronomical summer is defined as starting at the solstice, often identified with 21 June or 21 December.
+By solar reckoning, summer instead starts on around 5 May, ends around 7 August and the summer solstice is Midsummer.
+Where a seasonal lag of half a season or more is common, reckoning based on astronomical markers is shifted half a season.
+By this method, in North America, summer is the period from the summer solstice (usually 20 or 21 June in the Northern Hemisphere) to the autumn equinox.

 Weather

 Summer is traditionally associated with hot or warm weather.
 In Mediterranean climates, it is also associated with dry weather, while in other places (particularly in Eastern Asia because of the monsoon) it is associated with rainy weather.
 The wet season is the main period of vegetation growth within the savanna climate regime.
 Where the wet season is associated with a seasonal shift in the prevailing winds, it is known as a monsoon.

 In the northern Atlantic Ocean, a distinct tropical cyclone season occurs from 1 June to 30 November.
 The statistical peak of the Atlantic hurricane season is 10 September.
 The Northeast Pacific Ocean has a broader period of activity, but in a similar timeframe to the Atlantic.
 The Northwest Pacific sees tropical cyclones year-round, with a minimum in February and March and a peak in early September.
 In the North Indian basin, storms are most common from April to December, with peaks in May and November.
 In the Southern Hemisphere, the tropical cyclone season runs from the start of November until the end of April with peaks in mid-February to early March.

 Thunderstorm season in the United States and Canada runs in the spring through summer but sometimes can run as late as October or even November in the fall.
 These storms can produce hail, strong winds and tornadoes, usually during the afternoon and evening.